Atholl-class corvette

-The Atholl-class corvettes were a series of fourteen Royal Navy sailing sixth-rate post ships built to an 1817 design by the Surveyors of the Navy.
+The Atholl-class corvettes were a series of fourteen sixth-rate corvettes built for the Royal Navy to an 1817 design by the Surveyors of the Navy.
 A further four ships ordered to this design were cancelled.

 Non-standard timber were used in the construction of some; for example, the first pair (Atholl and Niemen) were ordered built of larch and Baltic fir respectively, for comparative evaluation of these materials; the three ships the East India Company built,(Alligator, Termagant and Samarang), were built of teak.
 Nimrod was built of African timber.

-Cape Atholl in Greenland was name after this corvette class.
+Cape Atholl in Greenland was named after this corvette class.